joinpursuit/ios-control-flow-lab/README.md

 default:
  print("Some uninteresting number")
 ```
+Answer: The answer to life, the universe and everything

 What happens when you change number to:

 -a.
 365?

+Answer: Days in a year

 -b.
 1024?

+Answer: Bytes in a Kilobyte

 -c.
 65?

+Answer: Some uninteresting number

 What happens when you remove the default clause?